Core Principle

 - Current SL actively organizing (infinite matter in motion)

-- Process continues eternally (infinite matter enables this)
+- Process continues eternally at every SL (infinite matter enables this)

 5. No Privileged Scales